Tour start → end dates | Price | Enquire |

 Accommodation: Camping with facilities (1 night)

-Optional Activities: Lake Malawi – Guided village walks – USD15
+Optional Activities: Guided village walk (USD15)

 Travel Time: ± 6 hours

 Please Note: It is again possible to upgrade your accommodation tonight (subject to availability).
-Despite this, there is no access to Wi-Fi.
+Despite this, there is no access to Wifi.

-Day 9: Lake Malawi, Malawi
+Day 9: Kande Beach, Malawi

 Take advantage of your free time today and enjoy the beautiful surroundings.
 It is also a great opportunity to meet some Malawians, arguably some of the friendliest people in Africa, while chilling out on the lake’s sandy shores.